minnyres/amule-win32/README.md

 ### Build the cross toolchain

 You can build either GCC or LLVM toolchain for cross compiling.
-Note that currently GCC does not support Windows on ARM.
+To build aMule for Windows on ARM (WoA), you should choose LLVM since currently GCC does not support WoA.

 Build Mingw-w64 GCC